 Security and robustness of ICT infrastructures are essential factors for sustainable development of our society.
 On a daily basis there are reports of ICT security breaches and failures of vital functions like water supply, electricity supply, healthcare services, communication services, transport services and security services.
 Companies and entire nations are now faced with the threat of large scale-attacks executed remotely through the Internet.
 Unfortunately, current knowledge of resilient ICT system design stands in stark contrast to the critical importance that ICT has in modern societies.

-Blockchain: Traditional economic models are based on brokers such as banks, charging mediation fees.
-Bitcoin did away with a broker entity and showed that it is fundamentally possible to have a working system in practice where the technology does all the mediation.
-In 2016, the application range exploded, with the Blockchain Paradigm being heralded as the enabler of cooperative economy.
+Blockchain: We are living in exciting times that allow us to witness how the DLT technology is transforming the conventional methods of storing and sharing data central to functioning of the society, in areas such as decentralized digital identity and certificates, eHealth, smart cities, trading, and more.
+Bitcoin did away with a centralized broker entity and showed that it is fundamentally possible to have a working system in practice where the technology does all the mediation.
 Blockchain use in healthcare provision and energy markets is making global news.
-15% of top global banks aimed to roll out commercial blockchain products in 2017.
 Microsoft and IBM declare blockchain as a key technology for business.
 Netherlands and Estonia make blockchain a part of their national technological strategy.

 Unfortunately, the sudden demand for blockchain solutions has caught the society unprepared.
 While the potential is huge, meaningful standards are to emerge and even application requirements are to be crystallized yet.
 It is already clear, however, that new blockchain applications have characteristics significantly diverging from those of Bitcoin, due to the key differences in the operational conditions, prevalent threats and risks, and performance requirements.
 This call for a design of new mechanisms for data storage, distribution, security, etc.